Conversion Coatings

 Passivation treatments improve the surface condition of stainless steel by dissolving iron that has been imbedded in the surface during forming or machining.
 If allowed to remain, the iron can corrode and give the appearance of rust spots on the stainless steel.

-Passivation, which consists of immersing stainless steel components in a solution of nitric acid, will dissolve the imbedded iron and restore the original corrosion-resistant surface by forming a thin, transparent oxide film.
+Passivation consists of immersing stainless steel components in a solution of nitric acid, which dissolves the imbedded iron and restores the original corrosion-resistant surface by forming a thin, transparent oxide film.

 Incotec has continually improved the process over the years and uses a proprietary formula of state-of-the-art methods to strictly adhere to the requirements of AMS 2700.